akirakudo901/GnosiaSolver/README.md

     e.g. A crew member disappearing automatically rules out the possibility they are a Gnosia.

 One can solve a CSP problem defined as the above to get a certain grasp of the current situation.

+### Further Improvements
+* Need to decide one naming convention for methods (have a mixture of snake and camel cases right now)